tarantool/doc/doc/reference/tooling/tt_cli/play.rst

     by adding the ``--show-system`` flag.
 With this flag, ``tt`` plays the operations that create and configure user-defined spaces.

-*   The operations' LSNs will change unless you play all operations that took place since the instance startup.
+*   The operations' LSNs change unless you play all operations that took place since the instance startup.

-*   Replica IDs will change in accordance with the destination instance configuration.
+*   Replica IDs change in accordance with the destination instance configuration.

 Authentication
 ~~~~~~~~~~~~~~

-If authentication is required on the instance, use one of the following ways to pass the
+Use one of the following ways to pass the username and the password when connecting
-username and the password:
+to the instance:

 *   The ``-u`` (``--username``) and ``-p`` (``--password``) options: